JoannaGriffiths/Cvirginica_TGP_Heritability/README.md

 *Input files*: oyster_ped.txt, oyster_size.txt

 *Description*: Script contains different models for estimating heritability and variance components for larval size.
 Oyster_ped.txt contains pedigree information for each family.
+This script also uses the breeder's equation to estimate the required mortality to return larval sizes back to ambient salinity conditions after one generation of selection.

 ## Genetic Co-Variation Analyses
 *script*: Genetic_coVariation.R